 Chairman: Thank you.
-Ms. Killiktee. (interpretation ends) We are having technical difficulties. (interpretation) Following the list of names, Mr. Sammurtok.
+Ms. Killiktee. (interpretation ends) We are having technical difficulties. (interpretation) Following the list of names: Mr. Sammurtok.

 Mr. Sammurtok (interpretation): Thank you, Mr. Chairman.
-First of all, I would like to thank (interpretation ends) the Department of Economic Development and Transportation. (interpretation) It is great that Chesterfield Inlet will be getting a new airport terminal, but I would like to ask if you heard or has the Chesterfield Inlet Hamlet Council requested a (interpretation ends) small craft harbour?
+First of all, I would like to thank (interpretation ends) the Department of Economic Development and Transportation. (interpretation) It is great that Chesterfield Inlet will be getting a new airport terminal, but I would like to ask if you have heard or has the Hamlet of Chesterfield Inlet's council requested a (interpretation ends) small craft harbour?

-(interpretation) The place where we land boats, called Finger Point, is very rocky and people consider that dangerous for boats.
+(interpretation) The place where we land boats, called Finger Point, is very, very rocky and people consider it to be very dangerous for boats.
 That will be my first question.
 Thank you, Mr. Chairman.